SepulchralSimian/Journal/content/_index.md

 ---
-title: Jazz and the New Complexity: A Theoretical Union
+title: Jazz and the New Complexity; A Theoretical Union
 ---

 This site has been created to serve as a repository for all material relevant to my Junior Workshop Project.